angelikatyborska/angelika.me/_posts/2024-11-11-dependencies-vs-dev-dependencies-javascript-apps.md

 You have to check for yourself how `NODE_ENV` affects your project.
 Here are some examples:

 - Are you using `.env` files?
 Are you loading different `.env` files depending on the `NODE_ENV` variable?
-For example, [Next.js does](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables#environment-variable-load-order).
+For example, [Next does](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables#environment-variable-load-order).
 - Does your framework provide a `build` command?
 Does this command automatically set `NODE_ENV` to `production`?
-For example, [Nuxt.js does](https://nuxt.com/docs/api/commands/build).
+For example, [Nuxt does](https://nuxt.com/docs/api/commands/build).
 - Are you using Express.js?
 [In Express.js, it turns on caching and makes logging less verbose](https://expressjs.com/en/advanced/best-practice-performance.html#set-node_env-to-production).
 - Are you yourself reading `process.env.NODE_ENV` to decide which scripts to load in your app?
 For example, maybe you're only including an error tracker or analytics in production.